Darxo/Hardened/README.md

 - Improve Concept for **Morale** and add nested tooltip for all morale states (except **Steady**)
 - Improve artwork for **Nimble** perk
 - Improve artwork for **Tattered Sackcloth** item to make it stand out more from **Sackcloth**
-- All effects of the difficulty settings are now listed as tooltips during world generation
+- All effects of the combat and economic difficulty settings are now listed as tooltips before world generation

 ## Fixes